paveyry/better-hangoutschat/README.md

 - Download the latest release from the 'releases' section: https://github.com/paveyry/Slack-Theme-for-Hangouts-Chat/releases
-- For the electron client: open the client at least once, then replace the official `electron.asar` with the patched one:
+- For the electron client: open the client at least once, then replace the official `electron.asar` with the patched one at this path:
-`C:\Users\<username>\AppData\Local\Google\Hangouts Chat\resources` on Windows,
+    - For Windows: `C:\Users\<username>\AppData\Local\Google\Hangouts Chat\resources`
-`/Applications/Chat.app/Contents/Resources` on macOS
+    - For macOS: `/Applications/Chat.app/Contents/Resources`
-- For the browser script, just paste the script in your greasemonkey or tampermonkey extension
+- For the browser, just paste the `gmonkeyscript.js` script in your greasemonkey or tampermonkey extension

 Generating Greasemonkey/Tampermonkey script
 --------------------------------------------